Paychex Dividend For Income And Growth

 Paychex Dividend Payout Ratio Based On Free Cash Flow

-Over the past 3-years, the company’s growing dividend has accounted for even less of its free cash flow at about 68%.
+Over the past 3-years, the company’s growing dividend has accounted for a manageable amount of its free cash flow.

 A lower dividend payout ratio is a positive metric.
 It shows the company has ample room to raise the dividend in the coming years.